int-prob/int-prob-code/conference2018/schedule.md

 the distribution of $\tilde{L}$ in the limit when $K\to \infty$, $N\to
 \infty$ but with the fraction $0< \kappa= K/N<1$ fixed.
-We show that the constraint that $\tilde{L}= \sum_{n=1}^K f(\lambda_n)$ is fixed, leads to an {\em infinite} order phase transition in the underlying Coulomb gas.
+We show that the constraint that $\tilde{L}= \sum_{n=1}^K f(\lambda_n)$ is fixed, leads to an *infinite* order phase transition in the underlying Coulomb gas.
 This transition corresponds to a change in the optimal charge density in the Coulomb gas, from a density supported on two disjoint intervals (for large $\tilde{L}$) to a density on a single interval (for small